The FAQs are organized in the following four categories. Click on the link that best represents your question.

 What should be included in the letter of recommendation?

-- The letter of recommendation asks for an assessments of the applicants professional attributes (such as communication skills, time management skills, analytical/problem solving, ability to work independently, etc.), strengths and areas of improvement and the overall potential as a dietitian.
+- The letter of recommendation asks for an assessment of the applicant’s professional attributes (such as communication skills, time management skills, analytical/problem solving, ability to work independently, etc.), strengths, and areas of improvement.

 Can I get credit for my past work experience?

 - Credit may be granted for prior paid work or volunteer experience.
 Once admitted into the program, students will be eligible to submit a Prior learning assessment & recognition (PLAR) portfolio for consideration of prior learning.
-Students may be exempted for some of the required competencies, if they are able to demonstrate how their prior work/volunteer experience contributed to mastery of the specific program competencies.
+Students may be exempted from some of the required competencies if they are able to demonstrate how their prior work/volunteer experience contributed to mastery of the specific program competencies.

 What if I don’t have any commitment letters from potential preceptors?

-- Iowa based students do not need to get commitment letters from preceptors.
-However, if you are applying as part of the Nationwide cohort, you need to get commitment letters for at least your first semester supervised experiential learning sites.
+- Iowa-based students do not need to get commitment letters from preceptors.
+However, if you are applying as part of the Nationwide cohort, you need to get commitment letters for at least your first semester of supervised experiential learning sites.
 If you can obtain commitment letters for all three rotations, it will strengthen your application.

 What if I have a community nutrition preceptor, but cannot find a Medical Nutrition Therapy preceptor?
 Should I still apply?